 Fast-twitch muscle activities improve muscle fitness – speed and power.
 This is because they use the ATP-CP and Glycolytic energy pathways.
 The ATP-CP energy pathway burns adenosine creatine phosphate for energy, while the glycolytic energy pathway burns glycogen (sugar) for fuel.

-It is crucial you determine your goal, whether you want to build speed, power, or endurance.
-This is because the human body uses three different energy pathways at any given time, and running can access all three of them.
+You must determine your goal, whether you want to build speed, power, or endurance.
+This is because the human body uses three energy pathways at any given time, and running can access all three.

 How to use running to improve muscular fitness